stevenctl/blog/content/tech/terrain/index.md

 unwieldy , so in the future I'd like to be able to use the `Path3D` node to create paths and roads on the splatmap, as well as a free form drawing brush.
 Maybe noise texture overlays as well with masking.

+## Optimization

+Currently, this recalculates the terrain using every input shape, every time.
+There is a simple optimization that would cache the result of every shape but the actively selected one and then just re-apply that one shape.
+I haven't done measurements to see whether this is worth it.
+If this editor was being shipped in game, rather than being just an editor tool, it needs some tuning.